Annie-ThiTham-Ta/annie-thitham-ta.github.io/README.md

 Welcome to my website!

-I am a PhD candidate in Economics at the University of Strathclyde, Glasgow, the UK.
-My supervisors are [Dr. Jonathan Norris](https://jonathan-norris.github.io/) and [Dr. Otto Lenhart](https://ottolenhart.com/).
-My research interests lie primarily in the areas of health economics, applied microeconomics, political economics, and development economics.
+I am a Research Fellow in the Health Economics Research Unit (HERU) at the University of Aberdeen.
+I received my PhD in Economics from the University of Strathclyde, Glasgow, where I was supervised by [Dr. Jonathan Norris](https://jonathan-norris.github.io/) and [Dr. Otto Lenhart](https://ottolenhart.com/).

+My research interests lie primarily in health economics, applied microeconomics, development economics, and political economy.
+My work uses applied microeconometric methods to study questions related to health, labour markets, conflict, demographic policy, and long-run economic development.

 Please refer to my [CV](CV.pdf) for further information.
 With extensive experience in teaching Business and Economics, I am also a [Fellow of the Higher Education Academy (FHEA)](Fellowship.pdf).

 ## Education
-- PhD, Economics | University of Strathclyde (_since October 2022_)
+- PhD in Economics | University of Strathclyde (_July 2026_)
-- MSc, Economics | University of Leeds, the UK (_November 2020_)
+- MSc in Economics | University of Leeds, the UK (_November 2020_)
-- BA, Economics and Business Administration | Colorado State University, the USA (_May 2015_)
+- BA in Economics and Business Administration | Colorado State University, the USA (_May 2015_)

 ## Working Papers